cgd/QTLViewer/README.md

   * Select the centimorgans or base pairs radio options to change units.
   * Select the "Stop tracking" button to stop using the program.
   * Select the "Exit" button to be prompted for closing the program.

+### How to switch versions:

+Change the boolean field **ENABLE_KINECT** on line 11 to true for Kinect interaction, or false for the regular application.